numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 [Price:1997] K. Price.
 Differential evolution vs. the functions of the second ICEO.
 In Proceedings of the IEEE International Congress on Evolutionary Computation, pages 153–157, 1997.
+..
+[Hooker:1995] J. N. Hooker Testing heuristics: We have it all wrong.
+In Journal of
+    Heuristics, pages 33-42, 1995.